UK woman arrested in Dubai after reporting rape

 - UK Foreign Office says it's supporting a British woman and her family in relation to case

-(CNN)A British tourist has been arrested in Dubai on charges of extramarital sex after telling police she was raped while in the United Arab Emirates, according to a UK-based legal advice group called Detained in Dubai.
+(CNN)A British tourist has been arrested in Dubai on charges of extramarital sex after telling police a group of British nationals raped her in the United Arab Emirates, according to a UK-based legal advice group called Detained in Dubai.

 "This is tremendously disturbing," Radha Stirling, the group's founder and director, said in a statement.
 "Police regularly fail to differentiate between consensual intercourse and violent rape.